-- Allergic symptoms to tick saliva: occur after 72 hours, and are not a sign of Lyme disease, bite usually does not expand beyond 2 inches in diameter and will disappear in a few days.
+Allergic symptoms to tick saliva can occur after about 72 hours, and are not a sign of Lyme disease.
+The reaction at the site of the bite usually does not expand beyond two inches in diameter and disappears in a few days.

 Diagnosis of Lyme disease is sometimes missed in its initial stages because the symptoms are similar to the common cold or mononucleosis.
 Symptoms can develop days, weeks, months, or even years after the initial bite if the disease is not diagnosed and treated promptly.
-Delayed symptoms include: fever, severe headache and stiff neck, certain heart irregularities, temporary paralysis of facial muscles, pain with numbness or weakness in the arms or legs, loss of concentration or memory.
+Delayed symptoms of Lyme disease include:

 What are my treatment options?